AFRICAN-AMERICAN HERITAGE TOURS RETURN FOR 2021

 Caterer and premier chef, William G. Payne was born enslaved in Virginia.
 He started a restaurant and catering business at 27 East Orange Street and, as his success and reputation spread, he was hired as Caterer and Steward for the Hamilton Club, then an exclusive private club only open to white people.
 In 1906, William leased 135 East Grant Street and opened the Lancaster Kitchen & Caterers' Supply Company, which he owned and operated from 1906 to 1914.

-No. 21 Rustin speaks
+No. 21 - Rustin speaks at the YWCA

 American leader in social movements